Last updated: Nov-14-2022

 Consider how you want to authenticate the API requests made to Cloudinary by the end user of your integration.
 You can use either API key and secret, or OAuth tokens to authenticate those requests.

 End users can find their API Environment variable in the developer console.
 This variable is a single string containing the API key, secret, and additional information required to perform the API calls.
 The end users of your integration can copy this variable and use it to authenticate API calls.
 The credentials in the environment variable are valid for use within SDKs, or in any REST request to Cloudinary's API.

 If you want to keep credentials hidden from your end users, you can use OAuth tokens for authentication.
 To use OAuth tokens, please contact support for your OAuth client ID, secret, and redirect URLs.

-Cloudinary customers may work with more than one Cloudinary account.
-For example, an agency may manage a production account, a staging account, an account for each sub-brands, etc.
+Cloudinary customers may work with more than one product environment.
+For example, an agency may manage a production product environment, a staging product environment, a product environment for each sub-brand, etc.

-In addition, a Cloudinary account may contain multiple sub-accounts and multiple users.
-You can build an integration that allows switching between different accounts, sub-accounts, and users from within the logged-in account.
-This integration would streamline accessing media belonging to the account, sub-account, or user.
+In addition to having multiple product environments, an account can have multiple users.
+You can build an integration that allows switching between different product environments and users from within the logged-in account.
+This would streamline user access to media from multiple product environments.